Billy Goat Bluff Trail is a steep track in the Victorian High Country

 Is Billy Goat Bluff track open?

-Tucked away within the Alpine National Park, in Victorian High Country, the road closes for winter.
+Set high in Victorian High Country, the road closes for winter.
 It’s subject to close anytime between May and January because of changing conditions.
-Never try it on bad weather.
+Never try it in bad weather.
 Be prepared for the unexpected.
-The weather can deteriorate quickly and snow can fall any time of the year, so take warm clothing.
+The weather can deteriorate quickly, and snow can fall at any time of the year, so take warm clothing.
 It can be closed on catastrophic fire danger days as well.

 Is Billy Goat Bluff track steep?